Speed limiters to be fitted on all new cars by 2022

-You can override the system in certain circumstances.
+In certain circumstances, yes.
 An example of this would be if you’re overtaking on a road where there’s a decrease in speed limit.

 After alerting you, the car will automatically start to slow down.
-By pushing down hard on the accelerator, you can override the system in order to complete the manoeuvre safely
+By pushing down hard on the accelerator, you can override the system and complete the manoeuvre safely.

-If you stay above the speed limit the system will sound a warning, then display a visual alert.
+If you stay above the speed limit the system will sound a warning and display a visual alert.
 The alerts will remain on until the driver is within the speed limit.

-The ETSC has also developed an on/off switch for the system.
+The system has an on/off switch too.
 The default setting for the system is on, but it can be switched off.
-The system will then remain off until the vehicle is restarted.

 Which cars have ISA installed already?